Head ton compounds England misery

 England's three frontline seamers carried a threat for most of the day, but left-arm spinner Jack Leach was targeted for some brutal treatment, conceding 95 runs from 11 overs, including five sixes.

-Stokes looked to injure his left knee chasing the ball in the field and barely bowled after lunch, while Robinson struggled with a left leg injury late on.
+Stokes looked to injure his knee chasing the ball in the field and barely bowled after lunch, while Robinson struggled with a left leg injury late on.

 There was also a worrying moment when Head was struck by a rapid accidental beamer from Mark Wood.
 The batter recovered and the bowler was swift to apologise.